 Here are descriptions, prepared by ISTC Members, of the profession of scientific and technical communication:

-- Download the ISTC Careers Leaflet, Thinking of a career in Technical Communications?
-(PDF).
+- Thinking of a career in Technical Communications?, by the ISTC (PDF).

-- Technical Writer Career information (for secondary schools career fairs, etc.) by David Farbey.
+- Technical Writer career factsheet for secondary schools and career fairs , by David Farbey (PDF).